NetsydeMiro/interview_assignment/README.md

 # Interview Assignment

-Assignment instructions can be found here [INSTRUCTIONS.md](./INSTRUCTIONS.md).
+Assignment instructions can be found in [INSTRUCTIONS.md](./INSTRUCTIONS.md).

 The rest of this README has technical instructions for getting the program up and running in case you aren't familiar with some of the technologies in use.